Hail the Villain

 Hail the Villain was a Canadian hard rock band from Oshawa, Ontario, who released one studio album in 2010, before going on indefinite hiatus.
 The record, titled Population: Declining, was nominated for Rock Album of the Year at the 2011 Juno Awards.

 History

-Hail the Villain was formed in Oshawa, Ontario, in 2003, and in 2009, they released their debut album under Warner Music Canada, titled Population: Declining; it was re-released a year later by Roadrunner Records.
+Hail the Villain was formed in Oshawa, Ontario, in 2003, and in 2009, they released their debut album under Warner Music Canada, titled Population: Declining; it was re-issued a year later by Roadrunner.
 The record was nominated for Rock Album of the Year at the 2011 Juno Awards.
+One of the singles, "Runaway", was featured in the 2011 sports comedy drama film Win Win.

-On November 11, 2011, Hail the Villain announced that after seven years with the band, their vocalist, Bryan Crouch, had quit.
+In November 2011, Hail the Villain announced that after seven years with the band, their vocalist, Bryan Crouch, had quit.
+Crouch later formed the band Six Side Die.